 Aldi is recalling its “CROFTON” Chef’s Collection saucepan 6L Pressure Cooker over concerns that a potentially defective lid may cause users severe burn and scald injuries.

-Free Confidential Lawsuit Evaluation: If you or a loved one suffered a burn or scald injury caused by a defective pressure cooker, you should contact our law firm immediately.
+Free Confidential Lawsuit Evaluation: If you or a loved one suffered a severe burn or other injury caused by an exploding pressure cooker, whether or not the pressure cooker has been recalled, you should contact our law firm immediately.
 You may be entitled to compensation and our lawyers can help.

 What’s the Problem?